 But bows are always expensive.
 Seriously.
 Check it out and you’ll be amazed that they want $3 for a little bit of paper that just so happens to match what you’ve wrapped a gift in.

-And so in defiance today I’m going to teach you how to make your own bows and snub your nose at those high priced pieces of paper that are going straight into the garbage once the gift is opened anyway.
+And so in defiance today I’m going to teach you how to make your own bows and snub your nose at those high-priced pieces of paper that are going straight into the garbage once the gift is opened anyway.

 For this project you will need:

-If cutting by hand (and there is no shame in that) you’ll need 3 pieces of 3 different sizes for your outer, inner and inside bow sections.
+If cutting by hand (and there is no shame in that) you’ll need 3 pieces of 3 different sizes for your outer, inner, and inside bow sections.
 For these bows cut pieces to 11.5 inches by 1 inch, 10.5 inches by 1 inch and 9.5 inches by 1 inch.
-After your first go, you can make them larger or smaller as you choose keeping your strips 1 inch in length shorter than the last.
+After your first go, you can make them larger or smaller as you choose to keep your strips 1 inch in length shorter than the last.
 You’ll also need one piece that is 3.5-5 inches by 1 inch for the center loop to fill the bow out.

 Take one strip and fold in half to mark the center of the paper.

 Take one end and fold toward the center.
-See how it’s bending like an upside down letter U?
+See how it’s bending like an upside-down letter U?

 Continue bringing the end to the center to form your first loop.
 Flip the piece over and repeat for the other side.